Login

 Calculates the current value of a future stream of payments or investments.

-The present value (PV) is what the cash flow is worth today.
-Thus this present value of an annuity calculator calculates today's value of a future cash flow.
-The annuity may be either an ordinary annuity or an annuity due (see below).
+The present value (PV) is the value of the cash flow today.
+Therefore, this present value of an annuity calculator determines today’s value of a future series of cash flows.
+The annuity may be either an ordinary annuity (also called an annuity-immediate) or an annuity-due (see below).

-The PV will always be less than the future value, that is, the sum of the cash flows (except in the rare case when interest rates are negative).
+The PV will always be less than the future value—that is, the total of all future cash flows—except in the unusual case when interest rates are negative.

-Because there must be compensation made to the party who has to wait for the money.
-Think of it in reverse.
-Would you rather have $100 today, or $100 one year from now?
+Compensation must be provided to the party who has to wait to receive the money.
+Consider the reverse situation: would you prefer $100 today, or $100 one year from now?

-The present value of an annuity calculation considers these things and discounts the cash flow.
-In fact, sometimes this calculator is also known by the name discounted cash flow calculator.
-More below
+The present value of an annuity calculation incorporates these considerations and discounts the future cash flows.
+This type of calculation is also sometimes called a discounted cash flow calculator.
+More below…

 Click to make smaller (-) or larger (+).

-At a high level, there are at least two scenarios when you may want to know the present value of a cash-flow.
+There are two common scenarios where you may want to determine the present value of a cash flow.

-• when someone or some entity owes you money
+• When an individual or an organization owes you money

-Perhaps you have won a court settlement payable as an annuity, or maybe you've been lucky enough to win a state lottery, and you want to receive the proceeds at once.
-How much should you expect?
+For example, you may win a court settlement payable as an annuity, or you may win a state lottery and prefer to receive the proceeds as a single payment.
+How much should you expect to receive?

-Use this PV of an annuity calculator to tell you.
-Since an annuity is a regular, periodic cash-flow, and because this calculator allows you to set a specific first cash-flow date, it is capable of calculating the current value for any future stream of payments or investments.
+You can use this PV of an annuity calculator to determine the answer.
+Because an annuity is a regular, periodic cash flow, and because this calculator allows you to set a specific first payment date, it can calculate the current value of any future stream of payments or investments.
 The calculator is also particularly suitable for calculating the PV of a legal settlement, such as one involving alimony.

-For the same reasons, this calculator can be used to calculate the PV of an investment cash-flow.
-Perhaps you want to invest in a mortgage?
-You'll need to calculate the PV of the said mortgage before you can make an offer or know if the offering price allows you to meet your investment objective.
-Or if you are considering the purchase of an equity (common stock) you can use this calculator to find the present value of their projected future earnings.
+For the same reasons, this calculator can also be used to calculate the PV of an investment cash flow.
+For example, if you want to invest in a mortgage, you need to calculate the PV of the mortgage before you can make an offer or determine whether the offering price meets your investment objective.
+Similarly, if you are considering purchasing an equity investment (such as common stock), you can use this calculator to estimate the present value of the projected future earnings.

-When determining the discount rate, you could use several approaches.
-If you invest in the stock market, and for you, you earn on average 8% per year, you can use 8% for the discount rate to compare the present value with the return you earn from the market.
+When selecting a discount rate, you can take several approaches.
+For example, if you typically invest in the stock market and your average annual return is 8%, you can use 8% as your discount rate to compare the present value with what you normally earn from the market.

-If you want to compare PV to something safer, you might use the U.S. Treasury ten-year rate, which currently is at about 4.2% (WSJ March 2024).
+If you want to compare PV to a safer benchmark, you might use the U.S. Treasury 10-year yield, which is currently about 4.4% (WSJ July 2025).

 Example

-Additionally, buyers and sellers are very likely to use different discount rates.
-For example, a commercial building's owner is selling the property, and a tenant has ten years remaining on the lease.
-What is the value of the contract to the prospective buyer?
+Buyers and sellers are very likely to use different discount rates.
+Consider a commercial building whose owner is selling the property, while a tenant has ten years remaining on the lease.
+What is the value of the lease contract to a potential buyer?

-The buyer may feel that mutual funds and the lease have similar risks (mutual funds loss of value and the lessee not paying).
-In that case, the buyer can use their average mutual fund return rate, say 7%, to calculate the PV of the lease.
-After all, why would they pay more to purchase the contract if they can earn 7% in mutual funds?
-The buyer will always want to use the highest discount rate they can justify because the higher the discount rate, the lower the PV – or the lower the cost of the asset.
-In other words, for the buyer, using a higher discount rate is the more conservative approach.
+The buyer may view mutual funds and the lease as having comparable risks (mutual funds may lose value, and the tenant may default).
+In that case, the buyer could use their average mutual fund return, for example 7%, as the discount rate to calculate the PV of the lease.
+From the buyer’s perspective, they should not pay more for the contract if they can instead earn 7% in mutual funds.
+A buyer will generally want to use the highest discount rate they can justify, because a higher discount rate produces a lower PV—and therefore a lower purchase price.
+In other words, for the buyer, a higher discount rate is the more conservative approach.

-On the other hand, the seller may feel the tenants are reliable, and the cash flow is safe.
-They'll ask themselves why take a risk and put the money into the market where there is the risk of losing principal?
-In that case, the seller might want to park the money in a 2% CD, so they'll use 2% as their discount rate.
-Lower rates result in a higher PV.
-Thus, for the seller, the lower rate is more conservative.
-They'll need to be paid a higher price so they can put the proceeds from the sale in a lower yielding CD to reduce the investment risk.
+The seller, however, may believe that the tenants are reliable and that the cash flow is safe.
+They may ask: why take on market risk and risk losing principal?
+In that case, the seller might prefer to invest the proceeds in a 2% certificate of deposit (CD), and therefore use 2% as their discount rate.
+A lower discount rate produces a higher PV.
+Thus, for the seller, a lower discount rate is the more conservative approach.
+They will want to be paid a higher price so they can reinvest the proceeds in a low-risk CD while reducing investment risk.

-However, all deals depend on each participant's perspective.
-Perhaps the seller thinks that they have an opportunity to reinvest the money and earn not 2% but instead 20%.
-In that case, the seller might be willing to sell the lease at a 10% or 12% discount to have the funds available to take advantage of the more profitable opportunity.
+However, transactions depend on each participant’s perspective.
+For example, the seller might believe they can reinvest the proceeds and earn not 2% but 20%.
+In that case, the seller could be willing to sell the lease at a 10% or 12% discount rate to access the funds and take advantage of a more profitable opportunity.

 PV Calculator for Either Ordinary Annuity or Annuity Due